2024–25 Rhode Island Rams women's basketball team

-The 2024–25 Rhode Island Rams women's basketball team represents the University of Rhode Island during the 2024–25 NCAA Division I women's basketball season.
-The Rams, led by sixth-year head coach Tammi Reiss, play their home games at the Ryan Center in Kingston, Rhode Island as members of the Atlantic 10 Conference.
+The 2024–25 Rhode Island Rams women's basketball team represented the University of Rhode Island during the 2024–25 NCAA Division I women's basketball season.
+The Rams, led by sixth-year head coach Tammi Reiss, played their home games at the Ryan Center in Kingston, Rhode Island as members of the Atlantic 10 Conference.

 Previous season

 The Rams finished the 2023–24 season 21–14, 10–8 in A-10 play to finish in sixth place.
 They defeated Dayton, Saint Joseph's, and Saint Louis, before falling to Richmond in the A-10 tournament championship game.